madbomb122/BlackViperScript/README.md

 **Wishlist:** [https://www.amazon.com/gp/registry/wishlist/YBAYWBJES5DE/](https://www.amazon.com/gp/registry/wishlist/YBAYWBJES5DE/)<br/>

 **Q:** Are You or Black Viper the developer? <br/>
 **A:** [Black Viper](http://www.blackviper.com/) is the creator of the service configuration.
-I am the developer of the script, the blackviper.csv file uses black viper's configuration.
+I am the developer of the script and the blackviper.csv file the script uses.

 **Q:** I have a suggestion/Issue for the script, how do I suggest it? <br/>
 **A:** Do a pull request with the change or submit it as an issue with the suggestion. <br/>